 The Papain-like Protease (PLPro) domain plays a crucial role in viral replication by catalyzing the proteolysis of viral polyproteins.
 In addition, PLPro interacts with two host proteins, ubiquitin (Ub) and the ubiquitin-like interferon-stimulated gene 15 protein (ISG15), allowing the virus to evade or weaken the host immune response.
 In this dataset, PLPro is divided into four subfamilies aligned with the Betacoronavirus subgenera: Sarbecovirus (n = 31), Nobecovirus (n = 11), Merbecovirus (n = 35), and Embecovirus (n = 45).
-The UMAP representation for both CPE and SPE is shown in Fig. 13, where proteins from each subfamily are clearly clustered together.
+The UMAP representation for both CPE and SPE is now illustrated in new Fig. 13, where proteins from each subfamily are clustered together.